Union State: Governing bodies and legal framework

-Court of Union should consist of nine judges appointed for six-year terms.
+The Court of Union should consist of nine judges appointed for six-year terms.
 But while provisions for court are given in adopted treaty court was not formed.

-Accounting Chamber, is tasked with controlling the implementation of the Union State budget.
-It consists of 11 members appointed for a period of 6 years from among the citizens of the member states who have experience in control and audit who are appointed by the Parliament of the Union State on the proposal of the Council of Ministers.
+The Accounting Chamber is tasked with controlling the implementation of the Union State budget.
+It consists of 11 members, who are appointed for a period of 6 years from among the citizens of the member states who have experience in control and audit who are appointed by the Parliament of the Union State on the proposal of the Council of Ministers.
 The Accounting Chamber establishes its own regulations, which are approved by the Council of Ministers.

 Language

 The official languages of the Union State are the state languages of the participating states.
 Russian is used as a working language in the common organs of the Union State.

 Developments

-Shortly after its inauguration, both member states seemed to have lost their enthusiasm for the Union, with first Russia, and then Belarus, restoring customs controls along their common border in 2001, effectively suspending the customs union until it was restored in 2010.
+Shortly after its inauguration, both member states seemed to lose their enthusiasm for the Union, with first Russia, and then Belarus, restoring customs controls along their common border in 2001, effectively suspending the customs union until it was restored in 2010.
 Plans had also been set in motion to implement a common currency across the Union, but these have been postponed several times.

 On 16 November 2010, it was announced by the Union State website that the Constitutional Act was 99% ready.